marina713/BarcodeSearch/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-# Features
+## Features
  - [x] Search a barcode using the Search Input
  - [x] If barcode has been searched previously, is retrieved from Recent Searches
- - [x] Product detailed information is displayed on the screen.
-Information shown:
+ - [x] Product detailed information is displayed on the screen:
     - [x] Product name
     - [x] Product brand
     - [x] Product barcode (code)